-If you have any other questions you’d like to be added, changed, or are unsure about – please feel free to leave a comment below so I can fully explain, or make changes to the answers on this page.
+This is meant to be a quick reference guide with answers to the most common questions and concerns about going keto.
+If you have any other questions you’d like to be added, changed, or are unsure about – please feel free to leave a comment below so we can fully explain or make changes to the answers on this page.

 - How Long Does It Take To Get Into Ketosis?

-- Where Can I Find Low Carb Recipes?
+- Where Can I Find Low Carb And Keto-Friendly Recipes?

 - How Should I Track My Carb Intake?